5532 Bookstore Shipping and Receiving Supervisor/PawPrints Supervisor

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures smooth operation in receiving by developing procedures to receive and unpack all shipments of books, supplies and other Bookstore merchandise, coordinating, organizing, and supervising the shipping and receiving activities of the Bookstore, and maintaining a log of all incoming and outgoing merchandise.
+1. Ensures smooth operation in receiving by developing procedures to receive and unpack all shipments of books, supplies and other Bookstore merchandise and coordinating, organizing, and supervising the shipping and receiving activities of the Bookstore.

 2. Assures accuracy of orders by developing and utilizing procedures for monitoring the condition and quantity of items in each individual order during receiving and processing of shipments.